Scribner Seminar Program

 Instructor(s): Barbara Black, English

-In this course, we will take up the challenging work of imagining the future.
-Our readings will primarily come from the rich tradition of modern utopian and dystopian fiction: Mary Shelley’s The Last Man, William Morris’s News from Nowhere, H. G. Wells’s The Sleeper Awakes and The Time Machine; Aldous Huxley’s Brave New World; and Cormac McCarthy’s The Road.
-These remarkable authors’ “thought experiments” will allow us to study the history of the future—to go back to the future.
-Yes, we will discuss the movie Back to the Future, as well as the classic Blade Runner and Spike Jonze’s recent, brilliant rendering of the near future, Her.
-In the final weeks, we will turn to those issues that particularly trouble us today in respect to our own future—issues such as geoengineering, population control, global politics, and artificial intelligence.
-Here some of the very best of contemporary journalism will guide our discussions: What and who will be our future?
+In this course, we will take up the intriguing work of imagining the future.
+Our readings will primarily come from an extraordinary trove of utopian and dystopian fiction: Mary Shelley’s The Last Man, H. G. Wells’s The Time Machine, Margaret Atwood’s Oryx and Crake, Cormac McCarthy’s The Road, Octavia Butler’s Kindred, and Kazuo Ishiguro’s Klara and the Sun.
+We will travel across time and geography as these remarkable authors’ “thought experiments” invite us to investigate the history of the future—to go back to the future.
+Yes, we will discuss the movie Back to the Future, as well as the classic Blade Runner and Spike Jonze’s brilliant rendering of the near future, Her.
+In our seminar's final weeks, we’ll turn to those issues that preoccupy us today in respect to our multiple futures—ranging from the contours of post-pandemic life to battles over climate justice to protest movements variously dedicated to race, class, or gender equity.
+Here some incisive contemporary voices will guide our discussions: What and who will be our future?
 What will our world look like?
 Will we have a future?
 As we engage with these questions, we will encounter both terror and hope and possibly, at some moments, something that feels like optimism.